OCA/hr/hr_employee_emergency_contact/readme/INSTALL.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Apps -> Apps*
-5. Search For *HR Emergency Contact*
+5. Search For *HR Employee Emergency Contact*
 6. Install the module